gordielachance/wp-soundsystem/readme.txt

 = Music Sources =
 If the [Post Bookmarks plugin](https://wordpress.org/plugins/post-bookmarks/) is enabled, you'll be able to set one or several music sources for your tracks when editing them; as on screenshot #8.
-Just enter the link of the source and be sure you checked the 'Music Sources' category before saving it.
+Just enter the link of the source and be sure you checked the 'Music Sources' link category before saving it.

 The source can be an audio file, or a link to a music services like Youtube or Soundcloud.
 In a near future, those links will be used by an audio player to play the track; if the source URL is supported.

-If you don't want to use the Post Bookmarks plugin, you can filter the sources for a track by using the filter hook *wpsstm_get_track_source_urls*.
+If you don't want to use the Post Bookmarks plugin or would like to filter the sources, use the filter hook *wpsstm_get_track_source_urls*.

 = Frontend Tracklist Parser =
 You may propose a frontend tracklist parser to your visitors.